-One or more of the following tests help to determine if cancer is present.
+One or more of the following tests help to diagnose thyroid cancer:

-- Blood tests.
-Blood tests check for levels of hormones released by other organs in the body.
-An elevated level of one hormone in particular, calcitonin, is a sign of thyroid cancer.
+- Blood tests: Blood tests check for levels of hormones released by other organs in the body.

-- Thyroid scan.
-With this scan, a special camera and radioactive iodine (given as a pill), produce an image of the thyroid on a computer screen.
-This test is not ordered frequently since it is only useful in certain circumstances.
+- Thyroid scan: A special camera and radioactive iodine (given as a pill) produce an image of the thyroid on a computer screen.
+This test is not ordered very often since it is only useful in certain cases.

-- Surgical biopsy.
-Since individual nodules cannot be removed, this involves taking out either one thyroid lobe (one side) or the whole thyroid.
+- Surgical biopsy: Since individual nodules cannot be removed, surgery is done to take out either one thyroid lobe (one side) or the whole thyroid.

 How is thyroid cancer treated?

 The term “stage” is used to describe the size of a tumor, how far it has spread within the thyroid gland, or how much the cancer has spread to other areas of the body.